Semiclassical instanton theory for reaction rates at any temperature: How a rigorous real-time derivation solves the crossover temperature problem: Theory

 again to $\mathcal{O}(\tau-n\tau_{\rm c})$.
 Comparing Eq.~(\ref{eq:Divergence_1}) and Eq.~(\ref{eq:Divergence_2}) we see that [once we combine Eq.~(\ref{eq:Divergence_2}) with the factor of $(-1)^{n+1}$] the divergent terms exactly cancel leaving just a constant as $\tau\to n\tau_c$.
-From this we can see that, exactly at the crossover temperature, our theory predicts a correction to the rough ``factor of 2 error'' of instanton theory discussed earlier.
+Hence, exactly at the crossover temperature, our theory predicts a correction to the rough ``factor of 2 error'' of instanton theory discussed earlier.
 Specifically, (ignoring the hyperasymptotic multi-orbit terms) we find that